Privacy Shield Privacy Notice

 We at SecureAuth Corporation (“SecureAuth”, “we”, “us”, “our”) care about protecting personal data.
-This Privacy Shield Privacy Notice (the “Notice”) tells you how we process the personal data we process on behalf of our customers while providing, implementing, and supporting our services.
+This Data Privacy Framework Statement (the “Statement”) tells you how we process the personal data we process on behalf of our customers while providing, implementing, and supporting our services.

-Our services include identity and access management solutions (such as SecureAuth IdP), the provision of our consulting services, customer support (via Zendesk and Jira), and other systems that we use to assist our customers, (collectively, the “Services”).
+Our services include identity and access management solutions (such as SecureAuth IdP or Arculix by SecureAuth), the provision of our consulting services, customer support (via Zendesk and Jira), and other systems that we use to assist our customers, (collectively, the “Services”).

-This Notice also describes how we handle personal data through the services available through these subdomains: downloads.secureauth.com, docs.secureauth.com, cloud.secureauth.com, community.secureauth.com, www.secureauth.com, and support.secureauth.com.
+This Statement also describes how we handle personal data through the services available through these subdomains: downloads.secureauth.com, docs.secureauth.com, cloud.secureauth.com, community.secureauth.com, www.secureauth.com, and support.secureauth.com.

-This Notice does not apply to personal data we collect by other means, such as personal data that we receive directly through our marketing website(s) or the personal data of our employees.
+This Statement does not apply to personal data we collect by other means, such as personal data that we receive directly through our marketing website(s) or the personal data of our employees.

 Our customers use our platform to process their own employees’, customers’, and vendors’ personal data.
 In that case, we act only as a service provider.
 In general, we only access such personal data if required by law, or if the customer asks us to in connection with customer support or account administration matters in relation to the Services.